coderin42/SFC_Infrastructure_Visualization_App/README.md

 **Full-stack web application to visualize service function chaining infrastructure.**

-I designed and implemented a visualization system for SFC infrastructure.
+This repository contains a web-based visualization system for SFC infrastructure built using Angular, Django, and SQLite.
 The project is supposed to become part of an application to simplify operating a P4-SFC network orchestrator without detailed knowledge about the underlying technical frameworks and processes.
 But the application can be used for other SFC infrastructure as well.

 **The application is part of my bachelor thesis published in this repository.**